Specify Page When Viewing

 FAQ’s

-Q: Can I specify any page to be the target page?
+Can I specify multiple pages to be viewed?